sakura57/hddiag/hddiag/bin/x64/Release/readme.txt

 * Increase rpi_wpa2 Priority - Every wireless network is assigned a priority by Windows.
 This priority determines which network is connected to if multiple preferred networks are available.
 This option will change rpi_wpa2 to highest priority, and eduroam to second-highest priority.

+* Disable Tunnelling - If you've never heard of Teredo tunnelling or don't use it, it's best to disable it.
+Windows can get confused if tunnelling is enabled, and become unsure of which adapter to route traffic through.

+* Disable IPv6 Privacy - Privacy addressing can cause a number of issues, namely: it can exhaust the IP address pool on a network; and some applications with long-running sessions can get confused.
+In addition, it doesn't actually offer a real privacy advantage, at least on RPI's network.

 * Manage Network Adapters - Opens the Network Adapters location in Control Panel.